 That sums it perfectly.
 Some would class it as ‘too far’, and I know that in situations where I have shown the film to friends, some have even stood up and left the room.
 It is a horrific film, an absolute masterpiece and even to this day I have only managed to sit through it a handful of times.

 It didn’t mean that I wasn’t enjoying watching horror films up until this point though, or that I didn’t feel sick, but I just wasn’t scared.
-I don’t say this to try to act tough.
 I will be the first to admit that when I went through the Saw Maze at Thorpe Park for the first time I was absolutely petrified, and I would be lying if I said that when I walk home at night in central London that I feel completely fine.
 But perhaps my lack of fear of things on the screen is due to the era I have been brought up in.
 Seeing websites like ‘Rotten’ and videos from Faces of Death, splicing the boundaries between what is actually real and what was fake, while I was still enjoying Adam Sandler movies is obviously going to take its toll on someones mental ability to be scared.